There is more than one 'official' Methodist Cross symbol. Here are a few:

 The symbol used by the Free Methodist Church shows a flame spreading across the world.
 The church is headquartered in Indianapolis, USA, and the symbol was adopted in the late 1980's.

-There is no question about the honourable intentions of this church - they surely do not mean to irk their European brothers, but unlike the symbol (shown above) of their British counterpart, the Free Methodist Church logo shows the cross centred over America and spreading the evangelical flame across the rest of the world.
+There is no question about the honourable intentions of this church - they surely do not mean to irk their European brothers, but unlike the symbol (shown above) of their British counterpart, the Free Methodist Church logo shows the cross centred over the USA and spreading the evangelical flame across the rest of the world.
 Interestingly, the flame first hits Europe, the source of Methodism, and then the Middle East, the source of Christianity.
 This is another example of the "Our Jesus Is Better Than Your Jesus" audacity we seem to have difficulty in overcoming.
 (See also Old Glory Cross.)

 But back to the Free Methodist Church...
 The name "Free" is derived from several issues that concerned the American founders of this church: